 For showtimes, click here.

-Summer Stock concluded filming in February of 1950.
-But after viewing the footage, MGM felt that a rousing finale was missing, so the crew was called back to complete that extra something in March.
+Summer Stock finished filming in February of 1950.
+But after viewing the footage, MGM executives felt that it needed a rousing finale.
+So the crew was called back to complete that extra special something in March.

 At the time, Judy Garland was on vacation, taking a much needed rest.
 However, she happily agreed to return under the condition that the new song would be “Get Happy,” a number she had always wanted to perform.

 Garland’s rendition of “Get Happy” was just what Summer Stock needed.
 The stylish choreography and that iconic costume combined with her dynamic singing created the film’s strongest number.
-In fact, the song became so closely associated with Judy that she would continue to perform it in her stage shows.
+In fact, the song became so closely associated with Judy that she continued to perform it in her stage shows.

 She even performed a version of it on her television series in 1963 with Barbra Streisand, as a mash-up with "Happy Days Are Here Again."
 Remembering the duet, Streisand said, “Such a special moment in my career.
 She was incredible.
 Totally unique.”

-The song continued to hold a special place in Garland's heart, as she kept the black felt fedora for the rest of her life.
-In 2010, it was auctioned for $10,000.
+The song continued to hold a special place in Garland's heart too, as she kept the black felt fedora for the rest of her life.
+In 2010, it was sold at auction for $10,000.